Articles from the Archive – In Case You Missed It

 Our expert team has written over 300 insightful articles on all aspects of regulatory affairs.
 Here, we are highlighting some of the best writing from our recent archive in #ICYMI.
 In this third edition of #ICYMI (In Case You Missed It) we are featuring articles on issues as diverse as how social media can impact on PV, Brexit, the impact of the EU MDR on economic operators and more.

 Two new EU Regulations entered into force on 26th May 2017.
 Regulation (EU) 2017/745 on medical devices (MDR) and Regulation (EU) 2017/746 on in-vitro diagnostics (IVDR) replace the current three Directives, which have been in place since the early 1990s.
-There is a transition period for the implementation of the various elements of the new regulations, with MDR becoming fully operational in May 2020 the IVDR in May 2022.
+There is a transition period for the implementation of the various elements of the new regulations, with MDR becoming fully operational in May 2021 and the IVDR in May 2022.
+Note: (This page was updated in April 2020 to reflect the changes to the MDR implementation date)

 Now is the time for those impacted by the changes to the medical devices regulatory landscape to prepare for implementation of the new regulations.
 In this, the first of a number of articles relating to EUDR, we look at some of the changes for Economic Operators.